-The Al-Akhdam community is a minority group, which is regarded as an “untouchable” outcaste group in Yemen.
-For centuries the Al-Akhdam has suffered perpetual discrimination, persecution, and social exclusion from mainstream society.
+The Muhamasheen (formerly known as “Al-Akhdam”) community is a minority group, which is regarded as an “untouchable” outcaste group in Yemen.
+For centuries the Muhamasheen has suffered perpetual discrimination, persecution, and social exclusion from mainstream society.
 They are at the bottom of the social and economic hierarchy when it comes to access to employment and conditions of work, and they are forced to live isolated from the remaining society.
-The term “Al-Akhdam” literally translates as “the servants” and is figuratively suggestive of “people held in contempt and servitude” in Yemen.

 IDSN has created an extensive database on caste-based discrimination.